ADGEfficiency/adgefficiency.github.io/_posts/2017-04-03-energy_py-reinforcement-learning-for-energy-systems.md

 Any machine requires downtime – a reinforcement learner is no different.
 There will still be time periods where the plant will operate in manual or semi-automatic modes with human guidance.

 energy_py is one step on a long journey of getting reinforcement learners helping us in the energy industry.
 The fight against climate change is the greatest that humanity faces.
 Reinforcement learning will be a key ally in fighting it.
-You can [checkout the repository on GitHub here](https://github.com/ADGEfficiency/energy_py).
+The project is open source and hosted on [GitHub](https://github.com/ADGEfficiency/energy_py).

 ## Design choices